Mission Street Excelsior Safety Project

 PROJECT BACKGROUND AND GOALS

 Mission Street and Geneva Avenue are part of San Francisco’s High Injury Network, where 75 percent of the severe and fatal collisions happen on 13 percent of city streets.
 Over the last seven years, five community members were killed and at least 323 people were injured in collisions in the project area.
 Additionally, on some blocks of the project corridor, the eight Muni lines that serve the area have average speeds below 5 mph.
-The project will seek to address these issues, while making streetscape and loading improvements to support the over 300 existing storefronts along Mission and Geneva streets.
+The project will seek to address these issues, while making loading improvements to support the over 300 existing storefronts along Mission and Geneva streets.

 The project’s goals are to: